o3de/o3de.org/content/docs/user-guide/assets/runtime.md

 ### Hot-Reloading

 The Asset System provides support for hot-reloading, which is the updating of loaded, in-memory assets when the on-disk asset changes.
+Hot-reloading allows content creators to quickly iterate on assets and see the changes update live without needing to restart the engine.
 When the Asset Processor finishes processing an asset, a notification is sent out to the engine; if the asset in question is already loaded or loading, a reload request is queued and the Asset Manager starts loading the newly updated asset.
 Each system utilizing the Asset System must implement support for this individually by handling the [OnAssetReloaded](https://github.com/o3de/o3de/blob/18205539abf1b1d2eb3959c0a1c42a3eea16a455/Code/Framework/AzCore/AzCore/Asset/AssetCommon.h#L603) event.

+Often, projects copy data out of loaded assets to perform additional processing.
+A common error around asset reloading is to not refresh any copied data.
+For example, if your project is a game that uses an XML file to define the player's movement speed, and when this XML file is loaded, the information is copied to a component on the player entity, then when a reload event occurs, it's important to also re-copy the information over to the player entity.
+Otherwise, the player will continue to move at the old movement speed, even if the XML file is updated to change it.

 ## Asset Processing Prioritization